Slow Food Gardens at a Glance

 4. They are places of biodiversity.

 Slow Food gardens are places for local biodiversity, which has adapted to the climate and terrain thanks to human selection.
-These nutritious and hardy varieties do not need chemical fertilizers and pesticides: vegetables, medicinal plants, culinary herbs and fruits trees (bananas, mangos, citrus).
+These nutritious and hardy varieties do not need chemical fertilizers and pesticides and include vegetables, medicinal plants, culinary herbs and fruits trees (bananas, mangos, citrus).

 5. They produce their own seeds.